List of The Fall characters: Morgan Monroe

 Morgan Monroe (Ian McElhinney), the Chairman of the PSNI oversight executive board.
 Monroe wields great control over the police force and, in particular, Jim Burns.
 He is of questionable character, both personally and professionally.
 Morgan is the father-in-law of one of Spector's victims, though he initially believes his own son, Aaron, to be responsible for the murder.
 He is linked to the PSNI corruption scandal that Stella uncovers over the course of her investigation.
-He later sends Aaron away from Belfast after the corruption scandal intensifies and remains as Chairman, later threatening Stella with a new 28-day review into her own investigation.
+He later sends Aaron away from Belfast after the corruption scandal intensifies and remains as chairman, later threatening Stella with a new 28-day review into her own investigation.
 During series two, Burns mentions that Aaron returned to Belfast and tried to kill Morgan but failed.
-During series three, he is no longer the incumbent chairman and whilst his departure remains unexplained, it is likely connected to the attempt on his life.
+During series three, he is no longer the incumbent chairman: his departure remains unexplained.

 Sean Healy

 Sean Healy (Aidan McArdle), Spector's solicitor.
-He is retained by Sally Ann, and continues to strongly advocate for Spector's freedom at the possible cost of Stella's career.
-This puts him at odds with Wallace, and the two develop a fractious relationship.
+He is retained by Sally Ann, and continues to strongly advocate for Spector's freedom at the possible cost of Gibson's career.